 |Weight in kg||5.6||4.7|

 Using the calibration stand included with the unit, the user can check the measuring accuracy himself at any time.
 The instrument is supplied in a stable carrying case.
-The extras available as an option with the LTL-XL are included as standard with the LTL-X Mark II.

 The night-time visibility of markings is measured dynamically with the LTL-M. With the unit mounted on the side of the vehicle, measurements are made continuously in flowing traffic without the need for additional safeguarding or impeding other road users.